 Golfstead is reader-supported.
 When you buy through links on the site, we may earn an affiliate commission at no extra cost to you.
 Our affiliations include, but are not limited to, the eBay Partner Network and Amazon Associates.

-The takeaway is the first part of the backswing that starts from address.
-Like the address, the backswing and the downswing, it’s an essential component of the golf swing.
+The takeaway is the first part of the backswing that starts from address and lasts until the club is parallel to the ground.
+Like the address, the backswing and downswing, it’s an essential component of the golf swing.

 You will likely find little to no success or consistency if you don’t put yourself in the proper positions with the correct takeaway.
 Often times, just adjusting your takeaway and then making the same swing can do wonders for your game.